 My picture books with G.P.
 Putnam’s Sons celebrate freedom and family and explore the themes of hope, love and faith.
 Ellen’s Broom, illustrated by Daniel Minter, was inspired by a document I saw while researching family history in Rockingham County, NC and Henry County, VA.
 Tea Cakes for Tosh, illustrated by E.B.
 Lewis, was inspired by my relationship with my grandma.
 Hope's Gift, illustrated by Don Tate, ties in with the 150th anniversary of the Emancipation Proclamation.

-Since then, I've been blessed to create many more titles including One More Dino on the Floor, easy reader A Girl Named Misty about trailblazing ballerina Misty Copeland, the Jada Jones chapter book series and picture books Going Down Home with Daddy and Sing a Song: How Lift Every Voice & Sing Inspired Generations.
-I recently celebrated my 15th anniversary as an author.
+Since then, I've been blessed to create many more titles including One More Dino on the Floor, easy reader A Girl Named Misty about trailblazing ballerina Misty Copeland, the Jada Jones chapter book series and picture books Going Down Home with Daddy, Sing a Song: How Lift Every Voice & Sing Inspired Generations, Dream Builder: The Story of Architect Philip Freelon and Tiara's Hat Parade.
+In 2019, I celebrated my 15th anniversary as an author.
 Honored to be part of the Cynsations Survivors series that features long-time actively published children's book creators.
 Read the spotlight here.

 In a way, my life path has brought me back to my roots.
 I’ve returned to that dreamy girl I used to be who warmed her feet at the radiator behind her bedroom door and stepped through the pages of books into other lives.
 But this time, instead of looking at reflections created by someone else, I’m the one holding up the mirror so that children can see.